10th Intelligence Support Squadron: Mission

-The squadron also provides administrative support to Air Combat Command's cryptologic support group.
-Last, the unit operates the Senior Year ground maintenance training center providing sole source training for Senior Year units worldwide.

 The squadron commander provides intelligence to the Air Combat Command Air Operations Center and other national agencies.
 The squadron integrates into theater C4I, collects, analyzes and correlates raw intelligence products, and provides indications and warning, target and order of battle analysis, battle damage assessment, mission planning support, targeting support, reconnaissance support and exercise support for combat command elements.
 It also provides overall logistical and communications support to Deployable Ground Station One, which is ready for deployment within 72 hours of notification to disseminate near real-time intelligence to tactical combatants, theater battle managers and National Command Authority.

 History

 World War II

 The squadron was first activated as the 678th Bombardment Squadron on 1 March 1943 at Davis-Monthan Field, Arizona as one of the original squadrons of the 444th Bombardment Group.
 The 444th was assigned to the first B-29 Superfortress wing, the 58th Bombardment Wing.
 After a period of organization at Davis-Monthan the squadron moved to Great Bend Army Air Field, Kansas. for training, initially flying Boeing B-17 Flying Fortresses, Consolidated B-24 Liberators and Martin B-26 Marauders.
 The group engaged in training on the new aircraft and its mission of long range precision bombing.
 At Great Bend, the squadron received early model B-29s and prototype YB-29s, however aircraft were still undergoing development and were frequently modified by Boeing technicians in the field while the squadron was undergoing training in Kansas.
-In November 1943 The 444th reorganized as a "Very Heavy" group and added the 7th Bombardment Maintenance Squadrons, which was paired with the 678th to maintain its B-29s.
+In November 1943 The 444th reorganized as a "Very Heavy" group and added the 7th Bombardment Maintenance Squadron, which was paired with the 678th to maintain its B-29s.